svbarytskiy/svbarytskiy/README.md

 </div>

-### <div align="center">I am web developer focused on creating high-quality, user-centric web applications.
-Eager to collaborate and learn new technologies.
+### <div align="center">I am a web developer with a focus on building high-quality, user-centered web applications.
+Proficient in modern frontend and backend technologies, I am always eager to collaborate, solve complex problems, and continuously learn new tools and frameworks to improve my craft.

 </div>